chrisj42/CharacterReplacer/README.md

 At this point, your avatars should be fully rigged and textured and essentially all set to go; all that's left is the CharacterReplacer-specific stuff that takes your new Unreal Skeletal Meshes and plugs them into the game.

+> [NOTE!]
+> After watching someone, I'm going to pre-emptively apologize for not having images for this part yet, I should really add those... if you can't figure out whether you're doing it right please feel free to ask!

 ### Create Avatar Definitions

 For each Avatar you want to add (essentially, for every 1p/3p pair of models), we need to package up the relevant information into a data file.
 Start with filling in these fields, and reference the appropriate sections below for more info on the rest: